couchbase-partners/amazon-cloud-formation-couchbase/marketplace/README.md

 This describes how we build the AMIs for the Couchbase AWS Marketplace offers.
 This is provided for background.
 A user of these templates does not need to complete this process.

-Get a local copy of the Couchbase Server and Sync Gateway RPMs:
+You'll need to get a local copy of the Couchbase Server and Sync Gateway RPMs:

     wget https://packages.couchbase.com/releases/4.6.4/couchbase-server-enterprise-4.6.4-centos6.x86_64.rpm
     wget https://packages.couchbase.com/releases/5.0.1/couchbase-server-enterprise-5.0.1-centos6.x86_64.rpm